guppy0130/qmk_firmware/keyboards/crkbd/keymaps/guppy0130/README.md

 # guppy0130 crkbd layout

-Assuming you're coming from my planck keymap, this should work with minimal changes.
+Assuming you're coming from my Planck keymap, this should work with minimal changes.

 Also, since I broke my LEDs, I've disabled them.
 You should probably re-enable them if you have functioning LEDs.
-Grab them from someone else.

-I had to make the following tradeoffs between this map and the planck due to the key layouts:
+Media keys had to be remapped to a different layer due to the lack of keys.
+That's okay, though, because now I can remap _that_ to Vim-like bindings as well!

-* no arrow keys means `hjkl` arrows, but that interferes with F6 and F12.
+## `GAME` Mode

-    * you'll also notice that the `MINS` key to the end of that row is off by one compared to the planck.
+`ADJUST` to access `GAME_ON`.

-* media keys had to be remapped to a different layer due to the lack of keys.
-That's okay, though, because now I can remap _that_ to vim-like bindings as well!
+To exit back to the default layer, `GAME_OF`.
+Note that I haven't yet figured out how to get the Corne to change the OLED display to say `GAME`, which would be helpful.

 ## Layout